thomaskelly97/Lucene_Search_Engine/ReadMe.md

 ./trec_eval ../cran/reformatted_cranqrel ../cran/results_for_trec_eval
 ```

+### Please Note;
++ The cran.qry file was reformatted as described in the blackboard announcement, and written to */cran/reformatted_cran.qry*
++ I noticed the cranqrel file was also incorrectly formatted for trec_eval, and reformatted that and stored in */cran/reformatted_cranqrel*
-Note: I reformatted `cranqel` to adhere to the format specified in the trec_eval docs for this file.
-This is the function of the python script at /cran/reformat_cranqrel.py.
+- This is the function of the python scripts in the /cran directory.

-Command to run files without bash scripts; `java -cp target/my-app-1.0-SNAPSHOT.jar:lucene-8.6.2/core/lucene-core-8.6.2.jar:lucene-8.6.2/analysis/common/lucene-analyzers-common-8.6.2.jar:lucene-8.6.2/queryparser/lucene-queryparser-8.6.2.jar com.mycompany.app.SearchTest`
+Command to run files without bash scripts; `java -cp target/my-app-1.0-SNAPSHOT.jar:lucene-8.6.2/core/lucene-core-8.6.2.jar:lucene-8.6.2/analysis/common/lucene-analyzers-common-8.6.2.jar:lucene-8.6.2/queryparser/lucene-queryparser-8.6.2.jar com.mycompany.app.SearchTest -scoring vsm -queryPath ../cran/reformatted_cran.qry`